 (Image source: Wistia)

-A tiny thumbnail can separate your emails from others and make prospects immediately feel more familiar with your brand, team, and company.
+A tiny thumbnail can separate your emails from others and make prospects feel more familiar with your brand, team, and company.

 You can create a video to spice up the approach and show your brand's personality so that you catch their attention.